0xFableOrg/0xFable/docs/architecture.md

 with the circomlib implementation and the Circom Plonk backend is a faster than Poseidon, another such hash function).
 When we rewrite the circuits, we will instead hash all the cards in a single hashing operation.
-We can further minimize the operations to be done by packing the cards in a small number of field elements ("signals"), since every card is a number betweeen 0 and 255.
+We can further minimize the operations to be done by packing the cards in a small number of field elements ("signals"), since every card is a number between 0 and 255.

 Also note that we currently don't salt the Merkle roots (in any contract) but we need to do so in the future, otherwise it will be possible for opponents to brute force the hashes to figure out what